-TABLE 11 - On-site waste water treatment systems
+TABLE 12 - On-site waste water treatment systems

-Risk Number % of total Total number 1,527 - Number per km 2 in the catchment 10.6 - Number per km 2 nationally 1.4 - Number that are high risk to surface waters from pathogens 1,450 94.95% Number that are high risk to groundwaters from pathogens 1,205 78.91% Number that are high risk to surface waters from phosphorus 1,362 89.19% Number that are high risk to groundwaters from phosphorus 1,243 81.40% High likelihood of inadequate percolation of leachate 1,187 77.73%
+Risk Number % of total Total number 1,074 - Number per km 2 in the ROI section of the catchment 16.8 - Number per km 2 nationally 1.4 - Number that are high risk to surface waters from pathogens 539 50.18% Number that are high risk to groundwaters from pathogens 349 32.49% Number that are high risk to surface waters from phosphorus 250 23.27% Number that are high risk to groundwaters from phosphorus 353 32.86% High likelihood of inadequate percolation of leachate 214 19.92%

-Table 11 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
+Table 12 summarises the numbers of on-site waste water treatment systems (OSWWTS) within the catchment up to a distance of 20 kilometres from the designated shellfish area and outlines how many of them are located in areas of high risk to surface and groundwaters from pathogens and phosphorus and how many of them are located in areas where the likelihood of inadequate percolation of leachate is high.
 Map 21 illustrates the locations of the OSWWTSs while Maps 6 to 10 illustrate the risk to surface and groundwaters and the likelihood of inadequate percolation, all of which is based on soil, sub-soil and geological characteristics.
 Generally, systems located in areas where effluent cannot get away underground pose a risk to surface waters while systems located in areas where the effluent moves too quickly through the subsoil pose a risk to groundwaters.
 OSWWTS effluent can impact on the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of household cleaning products can introduce a range of harmful chemicals to the water environment.

-There are 1,527 OSWTSs within this catchment and their density is higher than the national average.
-The risk to surface and groundwaters from pathogens and phosphorus is also high throughout the catchment as is the likelihood of inadequate percolation.
-The majority of the systems are therefore located in hydrologically unsuitable conditions.
+There are 1,074 systems in the Republic of Ireland section of the catchment and their density is much higher than the national average.
+The risk to surface waters from pathogens is high throughout much of the catchment.
+Many of these systems are therefore located in hydrologically unsuitable conditions.
 Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to the designated shellfish area or to ditches, drains, watercourses, wells or boreholes.
-Though many of the systems in this catchment are located in the coastal areas, in the vicinity of the shellfish area, it is likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
-Shellfish monitoring indicates the possibility of faecal contamination in this shellfish area which could be arising from this source.
+It is therefore likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
+Shellfish monitoring indicates faecal contamination in this shellfish area which could be arising from this source.
 These systems therefore could possibly be affecting shellfish water quality in this shellfish area.